strauberly/tons-of-tacos-v1.3/DEV-JOURNAL.md

 - Refactored styling and validation for a more granular approach and elimination of zod dependency.
 Not dead set on this solution as it does increase the individual file sizes a bit but may break them down into smaller components and then reincorporate into the form at a later time.

+- Customer form validation is in place and will continue to be developed.

 ---

 -- 3 Aug 2024 --